clannoronha/SkimLit/README.md

 </a>

-Below is the Architecture from which this model was built' [Neural Networks for Joint Sentence Classification in Medical Paper Abstracts](https://arxiv.org/pdf/1612.05251.pdf)
+Below is the Architecture from which this model was built with the  help of :[Neural Networks for Joint Sentence Classification in Medical Paper Abstracts](https://arxiv.org/pdf/1612.05251.pdf)

 <a href="https://github.com/clannoronha/SkimLit">
   <img src="img/Model Architecture.png" alt="Logo" width="430" height="100">